Felipemantilla01/torre/log.md

 - integrate configs enpoints in frontend, to allow create new resources with out deploy again
 - deploy project in digital ocean

-August 6 | 3:00 pm - 10:00 pm
+August 6 | 3:00 pm - 8:00 pm

 - adjust design to responsive
 - add toolbar to navigate
 - add recalculate button for avg payment
 - add description to home page
-- add ssl certificates to get https endpoints.
+- test application, and deploy.
+- Documentation